10 Operations and Analytics

 rate2 = .06,

-We can use this data to build a simulation to deconstruct the total time as we change some inputs.
-Deconstructing the entire time will allow us to demonstrate the impact of an initiative such as mobile ordering.
-Mobile ordering would enable you to decouple orders and payment from fulfillment effectively.
-Be careful not to think about technology first here.
-Mobile ordering may help you decouple orders and payments from fulfillment.
-Are there other ways to accomplish this goal?
-Additionally, it might help demonstrate the merits of a more effective buffering system or a simplified menu.
+We can use this data to build a simulation that allows us to deconstruct total time and change some of the inputs.
+This will allow us to demonstrate the impact of an initiative such as mobile ordering.
+Mobile ordering would allow you to effectively decouple orders and possibly payment from fulfillment.
+Additionally, it might help demonstrate the merits of a more effecitve buffering system or a simplified menu.
+We’ll take a closer look at how this works in the following section.

 10.3.4.1 analyzing the distributions of wait time components

-The variance between these processes could be problematic depending on your queuing discipline.
-First, let’s look at the distribution of these wait times.
+Variance between these processes could be a problem depending on your queuing discipline.
+Let’s take a look at the distribution of these wait times.

 #-----------------------------------------------------------------